 Branded hashtags are the most common type of UGC method on TikTok.
-These allow brands to create a custom video that showcases their products or services in a creative way.
+These allow brands to create custom video that showcases their products or services in a creative way.

 Branded hashtags can be used for different occasions, such as hashtag campaigns during a specific event, season, or even holiday, a brand slogan to spread a message, or one of the most popular – hashtags for a new product launch.

 You can use hashtags as keywords to target specific audiences.
 This is especially helpful if you want to reach people who are searching for something related to your business or industry.

 Because of the viral nature of TikTok, UGC giveaway campaigns are one of the best ways to reach more people organically.

 Start by setting clear campaign objectives.
 What do you want to achieve with that giveaway?
 Is it more followers, increased brand awareness, increased sales, or else?
 It’s crucial to set clear goals so you can come up with a hashtag that will help you achieve what you are aiming for.
 This also applies to deciding what kind of videos you would ask people to create if they want to enter.

 Next, you must come up with a desirable prize that will entice more TikTokers to create UGC to enter your giveaway.
 Maybe in the past, people were excited to enter every giveaway, but nowadays, with thousands of giveaways every day, it has become harder to attract people to join a giveaway.